-35. The policy support would include the identification of policy tools and methodologies, in order to inform the policy process and actors, policy priorities, policy measures, and institutions and organizations.
-These would help to address the detrimental changes to biodiversity and ecosystem functioning and services.
+35. The policy support would include the identification of policy tools and methodologies, such as the policy process and actors, policy priorities, policy measures, and institutions and organizations, that would help to address the detrimental changes to biodiversity and ecosystem services.